 5333.
 Imperfections in Crystalline Materials

 Three credits.
-Prerequisite: open only to Materials Science and Engineering graduate students.
+Prerequisite: Open only to Materials Science and Engineering graduate students.

 Defects in materials: point defects, line defects, and planar defects.
 The origins, structure and distribution of defects in crystalline solids will be described.
 The influence of defects on material properties will be discussed in the context of materials science and engineering applications.

 5334.
-Structure and Defects in Materials
+Structure of Materials

 Three credits.

-Structure of amorphous and vitreous materials.
-Crystallography: translation symmetry and lattices, point and space groups, use of the International Tables for Crystallography, examples of simple crystal structures.
-Defects in materials: point defects, line defects, planar defects, homophase and heterophase interfaces.
-Distributions of structure and defects: an introduction to microstructure.
+Translation symmetry and space lattices, crystallographic computations, point and space groups, reciprocal space treatment of diffraction, and use of the International Tables for Crystallography.
+Chemical bonding and descriptive crystal chemistry of metals, ceramics and molecular solids.
+Structure of amorphous and vitreous materials and introduction to point, line and planar defects.
+Crystal anisotropy and relations between structure, symmetry and physical properties.

 5335.
 High Temperature Materials